-No matter how well business is going right now, it’s crucial to be prepared for when things start going out of plan.
+It’s crucial to be prepared if things start going out of plan no matter how well business is going right now.
 If or when that happens, you’d want to be ready with remedies.
-This is why having a business contingency plan is important.
+This is why having a small business contingency plan is important.
 The more thoroughly written it is, the more helpful it will be.

-Here’s a guide on how to create a well thought out and effective contingency plan for your small business:
+Here’s a guide on how to create a well thought out and effective small business contingency plan:

-In order to create an effective and useful contingency plan, you must first identify the main risks that can affect your business the most and is most likely to happen.
+In order to create an effective and useful contingency plan, you must first identify the main risks that can affect your business the most.
 These include – depending on the location and nature of the business – natural disasters, burglaries, data theft, fraud, equipment failure, and loss of core staff.

-This entails more than just sitting and writing down a list of things that could possibly go wrong for your business.
-In order for your contingency plan to be as effective as it can be, you must do your research – talk to your employees, look into your systems and equipment more thoroughly, etc.
+This entails more than just writing down a list of things that could possibly go wrong for your business.
+In order for your contingency plan to be as effective as it can be, you must do your research.
+Talk to your employees, look into your systems and equipment more thoroughly, etc.

 Be thoroughly specific in identifying what these risks may do to your business.
 Again, the more specific you are, the more reliable your contingency plan will be.
 Leave no stone unturned.